Joymichael-da/dsa-capstone-Amazon-project/README.md

 - Pivot table for summarizing and analysing data.
 - Github for submission.

+#### Company Overview
+I work as a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
+My team has been tasked with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 ### Data Source and Description
 The primary source of data used here is Amazon product review.csv and this is an open source data provided by our instructors.The dataset has a total records of 1465 rows and total fields of 16 columns.Contained in the dataset is ;
 - Product details: name,category, price,discount and ratings